ballgoesvroomvroom/AP_MALPorter/README.md

 You will need these two later.

-### Step 2: Get Python and Git into your local system
+### Step 2: Get Python and Git into your local system and cloning the repo
 Refer to [here](https://github.com/ballgoesvroomvroom/AP_MALPorter/tree/main/installation_guide).<br />
 Above guide is meant for people who are unfamiliar with the Git workflow and has no experience with Python.<br />
 Key takeaways of the guide:
 > Being able to use `git` command in your terminal and clone the repository to your local system<br />
 > Being able to use `py`/`python` command in your terminal

+#### Alternatively, you can download the `.zip` file from this repository
+This will remove the need of getting `git`.

 ### Step 3: Create local environment variables
 Create a `.env` file, its name can be anything really.<br />